syrian2012/post-install_booster/README.md

 Follow the on-screen prompts to choose packages, configure settings, and complete the installation.
 After installation, you will be asked whether to reboot your system immediately.
 Available Options
-Basic Tools: Includes utilities like nohang, gnupg2, tuned, python3, htop, and more.
+Basic Tools: Includes utilities like gnupg2, tuned, python3, htop, and more.
-Web Servers: Options for nginx, apache2.
+Web Servers: Options for nginx, httpd.
 Programming Tools: php, nodejs golang, ruby, rustc, default-jdk.
 Development Tools: composer, yarn.
 Database Servers: postgresql, mariadb, mssql-server, mongodb, redis.